Rafah

 When Israel withdrew from the Sinai in 1982, Rafah was split into a Gazan part and an Egyptian part, dividing families, separated by barbed-wire barriers.
-The core of the city was destroyed by Israel and Egypt to create a large buffer zone.
+Then, since the year 2000, the core of the city was destroyed by Israel, and since the 2010s also by Egypt, in order to create a large buffer zone.

-Rafah is the site of the Rafah Border Crossing, the sole crossing point between Egypt and the State of Palestine.
+Rafah is the site of the Rafah Border Crossing, the sole crossing point between Egypt and the Gaza Strip.
 Gaza's only airport, Yasser Arafat International Airport, was located just south of the city.
-The airport operated from 1998 to 2001, until it was bombed and bulldozed by the Israeli military (IDF) after the killing of Israeli soldiers by members of Hamas.
+The airport operated from 1998 to 2001, when it was bombed and bulldozed by the IDF.